 Debt counseling services

-Advantages of debt counseling services:
+Pros of debt counseling services

 - Debt counselors will aim to consolidate all of your credit card debt into a single payment, making it easier to manage and include in a budget.

-Disadvantages of debt counseling services:
+Cons of debt counseling services